freeCodeCamp/guide/.github/PULL_REQUEST_TEMPLATE.md

 6. All articles must have the following as the first three lines in the file:

 ---
-title: Article title goes here
+title: Change the Title to fit
 ---

 -->